Abbreviated Language for Authorization

-ALFA, or the Abbreviated Language For Authorization, is a domain-specific language used in the formulation of access-control policies.
+The Abbreviated Language for Authorization (ALFA) is a domain-specific language used in the formulation of access-control policies.

 History

 Origin

 XACML, the eXtensible Access Control Markup Language, uses XML as its main encoding language.
 Writing XACML policies directly in XACML leads to bloated, human-unfriendly text, therefore a new, more lightweight, notation was necessary.
 Axiomatics researcher, Pablo Giambiagi, therefore designed ALFA, the Axiomatics Language for Authorization.

 ALFA maps directly into XACML.
 ALFA contains the same structural elements as XACML i.e. PolicySet, Policy, and Rule.

 Axiomatics donates ALFA to OASIS

 In March 2014, Axiomatics announced it was donating ALFA to the OASIS XACML Technical Committee in order to advance its standardization.

 ALFA was consequently renamed Abbreviated Language for Authorization and filed for standardization.
-Its current version can be accessed here.